Continuous-variable quantum communication: Continuous-variable quantum key distribution

-The work by~\cite{Matsuura2021} follows a phase-error rate-based idea composable security of a binary phase-modulated CV-QKD protocol with heterodyne detection in the finite-size regime.
+The work~\cite{Matsuura2021} followed a phase-error rate-based idea regarding composable security of a binary phase-modulated CV-QKD protocol with heterodyne detection in the finite-size regime.
 The central idea revolves around a new method used to estimate the fidelity between the received optical state and a coherent state and a conversion of the unbounded expectation values obtained by heterodyne measurements into bounded values.
 This allows for reducing the problem similar to earlier Shor-Preskill-style security proofs for DV-QKD protocols.
-Notably, heterodyne detection is utilized for testing purposes, while homodyne detection is employed for signal generation.
-This requirement of both homodyne and heterodyne measurement was removed in~\cite{Yamano2024}.
-While this work marks the first general security proof for a DM CV-QKD protocol, their analysis does not include the option to trust parts of the noise or to perform post-selection and the obtained key rates for realistic settings are rather limited.
-Additionally, it is not clear if the proof method can be generalized to higher modulations, posing a challenge for its application in more complex scenarios.
+Notably, heterodyne detection is utilized for testing purposes, while homodyne detection is employed for key generation.
+This requirement of both homodyne and heterodyne measurement was removed by~\cite{Yamano2024}.
+While this work marked the first general security proof for a DM CV-QKD protocol, their analysis does not include the option to trust parts of the noise or to perform postselection and the obtained key rates for realistic settings are limited.
+In addition, it is not clear whether the proof method can be generalized to higher modulations, posing a challenge for its application in more complex scenarios.

 Thus, we shift our focus to finite-size security proofs for general modulation patterns.
-Both methods discussed build up upon~\cite{Lin2019}, which we already discussed in Section \ref{subsubsec:asympNG}.
+Both discussed methods build upon the work~\cite{Lin2019}, which we discussed in Sec. \ref{subsubsec:asympNG}.
 Consequently, in principle, these methods are independent of the modulation pattern.
-However, due to computational constraints, they are practically restricted to a low number of signal states.
+However, owing to computational constraints, they are practically restricted to a low number of signal states.
 As a result, both studies showcase their secure key rates using the QPSK protocol.